Table of Contents

 Overall, dietary fibers are a complex group of compounds providing a plethora of health benefits.
-If choosing to take a fiber supplement the above structure-function relationships should be considered (see examples in the table included above), but otherwise it seems most practical to consume fiber from a variety of different sources.
+If you choose to take a fiber supplement the above structure-function relationships should be considered (see examples in the table included above), but otherwise it seems most practical to consume fiber from a variety of different sources.
 There seems to be no upper limit (at least to studied intakes of 35-50 grams daily for a single fiber type) for continued health benefits.
 Thus, I recommend aiming for at least the standard recommendation of 14 grams per 1000 kcal intake daily, and for those not counting calories at least 30-40 grams daily will be a good target to shoot for.
-If going above this and GI distress becomes an issue, then I would decrease the fiber intake until this is no longer problematic.
+If you reach this goal or go above this and gastrointestinal distress becomes an issue then consider decreasing your fiber intake until this is no longer problematic.

 - Ashwar B, Gani A, Shah A, Wani I, Masoodi FA.
 Preparation, health benefits and applications of resistant starch—A review.
 Starch/Stärke.
 2016;68(3-4):287-301. doi:10.1002/star.201500064